Heisdalu/Heisdalu/README.md

 <h1 align="left">Hi 👋, I'm Divine Obi aka Heisdalu</h1>
 <p align="left">Divine Obi is a front-end developer.
 I am passionate about building responsive, user-friendly, accessible, and performant websites with delightful user experiences.
-I cherish recreating ideas and imagination to implement beautiful UI and animating on the web with Gsap.js.</p>
+I cherish recreating ideas and imagination so as to implement beautiful UI and animating on the web with Gsap.js.</p>

 - 🌱 I’m currently learning **Next.js, Typescript and Jest**